mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 ## Exercise 1

-To mark-up a simple document with html heading and paragraph elements to create some structure to the page in the browser.
+To mark-up a simple document with HTML heading and paragraph elements to create some structure to the page in the browser.

 ### Task 1